Section A: Overview of the UK Visa System

 Read our extensive guide to the Principles of Immigration Sponsorship here >>

-2. Who Needs a Visa to Work in the UK
+2. Who Needs a Visa to Work in the UK?

 3. Choosing the Right Work Visa

-It’s easy to underestimate the impact your choice of work visa will have on your UK-bound plans.
-With UK immigration rules becoming ever more complex, applicants can easily find themselves lost in a maze of categories, requirements and hidden pitfalls.
+It’s easy to underestimate the impact your choice of work visa will have on your UK plans.
+With UK immigration rules becoming ever more detailed, applicants can find themselves lost in a maze of categories, requirements and hidden pitfalls.
 The key is clarity and understanding precisely what each visa entails, its limitations and what life in the UK might look like under that status.
 Selecting the wrong visa can be costly, both financially and personally; it can restrict employment prospects, limit your ability to bring family members or delay the path to permanent settlement.

 Section B: Types of Work Visas in the UK